Test Ton Verre® anti-GHB and Ketamine bracelets and cards: the discreet and powerful weapon against date rape drugs

 A prevention tool should never place responsibility on the victims.
 It complements a comprehensive strategy: prevention, training, collective vigilance, securing venues, listening, and appropriate support.

-The Test Ton Verre® bracelets and cards use the same principle: a reactive patch allows testing a drink by placing a drop on the designated area.
-The main difference lies in the use, visibility, and distribution method.
+Test Ton Verre® bracelets and cards use the same principle: a reactive tablet allows testing a drink by placing a drop on the designated area.
+The main difference lies in usage, visibility, and distribution method.

 Test Ton Verre® Bracelet